raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

   1. We pop `24` and `6` off the stack, which becomes `[]`.
   2. We evaluate `+(6, 24)` (in a pseudo-functional form).
 The result is `30`.
   3. We push `30` onto the stack, which becomes `[30]`.
-7. There are no more items to process, and the stack contains one value.
-We return this as the result of evaluating `[3, 2, *, 4, !, +]`.
+7. There are no more items to process, and the stack contains one value, `[30]`.
+We therefore return `[30]` as the result of evaluating `[3, 2, *, 4, !, +]`.

 Let's write this in code.
-We'll start by writing an infix-to-postfix converter.
+We'll start by writing an infix-to-reverse-polish representation converter.
 We are not writing a comprehensive arithmetic evaluator, so we will make a number of simplifying assumptions, including:

 - We will only handle singe-digit values and single-character operators.
 - We will not allow ambiguos operators.
 For example, in ordinary arithmetic, the `-` operator is both a prefix operator that negates integer values, as well as an infix operator for subtraction.
 In our evaluator, `-` can be one, or the other, but not both.
-- We'll only process strings when converting to RPN.
+- We'll only process strings when converting to reverse-polish representation.
 It'll be up to the eventual evaluator to know that the string `'3'` is actually the number 3.
 - We aren't going to allow whitespace. `1 + 1` will fail, `1+1` will not.

 We'll also parameterize the definitions for operators.
 This will allow us to reuse our evaluator for regular expressions simply by changing the operator definitions.

 ---

-### converting infix to postfix
+### converting infix to reverse-polish representation

 Here's our definition for arithmetic operators: